-Every application starts out with what seems like a simple task: get data, transform them, and show them to users.
-Getting data could be as simple as creating a local variable or as complex as streaming data over a Websocket.
+Every app starts out with what seems like a simple task: get data, transform them, and show them to users.
+Getting data could be as simple as creating a local variable or as complex as streaming data over a WebSocket.

-Once data arrive, we could push their raw
+Once data arrive, you could push their raw

-April 15, 1988 to the original raw string format
+April 15, 1988 rather than the raw string format

-Clearly some values benefit from a bit of massage.
-We soon discover that we desire many of the same transformations repeatedly, both within and across many applications.
-We almost think of them as styles.
-In fact, we'd like to apply them in our HTML templates as we do styles.
+Clearly, some values benefit from a bit of editing.
+You may notice that you desire many of the same transformations repeatedly, both within and across many applications.
+You can almost think of them as styles.
+In fact, you might like to apply them in your HTML templates as you do styles.

-Introducing Angular pipes, a way to write display-value transformations that we can declare in our HTML!
+Introducing Angular pipes, a way to write display-value transformations that you can declare in your HTML.

 A pipe takes in data as input and transforms it to a desired output.
-We'll illustrate by transforming a component's birthday property into a human-friendly date.
+In this page, you’ll use pipes to transform a component’s birthday property into a human-friendly date.